-- Participant has maintained WIOA eligibility - Participant has been tested and assessed - Participant has completed the research assignment - Participant is currently enrolled and not changed his/her original training plan. - Participant has maintained satisfactory academic progress and is in good standing as determined by the service provider.

-6. Customers who receive a Conditional WIOA Funding Voucher that has expired prior to receipt of WIOA funding will be eligible to apply for second year funding.

-7. The training provider and participant shall document other sources of funding on the ITA Scholarship form.

-8. Participants will be limited to one (1) WIOA funded ITA training opportunity in a 1 (one) year period. ("Training opportunity" means the customer started a training program and WIA/WIOA funds were utilized to pay for the training, and the customer may or may not have successfully completed the training program.)
+- Participant has completed the research assignment - Participant is currently enrolled and not changed his/her original training plan. - Participant has maintained satisfactory academic progress and is in good standing as determined by the service provider. - 6.
+Customers who receive a Conditional WIOA Funding Voucher that has expired prior to receipt of WIOA funding will be eligible to apply for second year funding. - 7.
+The training provider and participant shall document other sources of funding on the ITA Scholarship form. - 8.
+Participants will be limited to one (1) WIOA funded ITA training opportunity in a 1 (one) year period. ("Training opportunity" means the customer started a training program and WIA/WIOA funds were utilized to pay for the training, and the customer may or may not have successfully completed the training program.)
 The one (1) year period begins on the date the individual completes/separates from the training program.